-As you go deeper into the heart, the mirror becomes clearer and cleaner. -Rumi Carl Gustave Jung, the renowned psychiatrist and psychanalyst defines the inner dialogue as an essential tool of human beings.
+As you go deeper into the heart, the mirror becomes clearer and cleaner. –Rumi Carl Gustave Jung, the renowned psychiatrist and psychanalyst defines the inner dialogue as an essential tool of human beings.
 Often heard at times of inner conflict, it is the precursor of a decision, and propels the self to discern good from bad.
 Instantaneously sparking self-reflective activity in the mental-psychic fronts, it tends to generate action.
 The eminent child psychologist D.W.
-Winnicott defines it as an essential part of development of the “self”.
-He says: The conversation takes place in the space between fantasy and reality where one feels …
+Winnicott defines it as an essential part of development of the “selfhood”.
+He says: The conversation takes place in the space between fantasy and reality where one …

 Tag: self-knowledge

-Inner dialogue with oneself is an essential human condition states psychologist and anthropologist Victor Rosenthal, in his recent book Somebody is Talking.
-Murmuring, noisy, intuitive, singing, liberating, the conversation made with oneself is the characteristic of all human beings.
-From an early age on, one speaks to himself without any external trigger, relentlessly accommodates and comforts himself … in the form of talking aloud either through objects or directly with oneself… It allows us to reflect, to come back to our self while distinguishing us from our environment, and helps us to develop our sense of discernment for …
+One wonders only when he is alone and seeks the truth. – Einstein “Inner dialogue with oneself is an essential human condition ” states psychiatrist Carl Gustav Jung (1875-1961).
+Murmuring, out loud, intuitive, singing, contemplating…in whatever mode, the conversation made with oneself is the characteristic of all human beings.
+From an early age on, one speaks to himself without any external trigger, relentlessly accommodates and comforts himself … in the form of talking aloud either through objects or directly with oneself.
+It allows us to reflect, to come back to our self while distinguishing us from our environment, and …

 Social Profiles